melatran/melatran/README.md

 <img width="1211" alt="Screen Shot 2020-07-13 at 5 58 17 PM" src="https://user-images.githubusercontent.com/59414750/87365061-7c241e80-c532-11ea-9161-0c86783e2d21.png">

-**“My vision is to create inclusive projects that can impact the community across the spectrum as well as promote diverse representation in the field of Tony Starks 👩🏻‍💻”**

 I'm an empathetic software developer who is passionate about designing and contributing to projects to help those without a voice find a voice in this society.
 As a former educator, my work focused on helping students in high risk communities.
 I enjoy developing software through agile workflow - if no one cares about it, what was the point?!
 One of my favorite hobbies is storytelling and listening to others.
 If there's a problem, I work hard to craft a solution.
 When I'm not at my computer, you can find me cuddling with my maltichon, MoMo, or stuffing my face with food listening to the latest K-POP songs.

 With the COVID-19 pandemic, there has been a rise in crimes against Asian Americans Pacific Islanders.
 If you made it this far in my profile, please take time and checkout [Stop AAPI Hate](https://stopaapihate.org/) to see how to report hate crimes and resources available.
 If you do not identify as Asian but want to be an ally, take a look at [HateisaVirus](https://beacons.page/hateisavirus/) for resources to educate yourself or contribute to making a donation.